farmisen/upyloadthing/README.md

 The SDK can be configured using environment variables:

-- `UPLOADTHING_TOKEN` - Your UploadThing API token (required if not passed to UTApiOptions)
+- `UPLOADTHING_TOKEN` - Your uploadthing API token (required if not passed to UTApiOptions)
 - `UPLOADTHING_REGION` - Preferred upload region (optional, defaults to first available region found in the decoded token)

 ## Examples